 Here's a quick recap on how to get the best deal when buying morganite rings online:

-- Buy from a retailer with a good reputation
+- Buy from a retailer with a good reputation and excellent customer service

 - Read ring descriptions

 - Make sure your morganite is cut evenly

 - Choose certified morganites from reliable labs